 Autologous human T cells genetically modified with a lentiviral vector encoding an anti-CD19 chimeric antigen receptor (CAR) consisting of CD8+ and CD4+ cell components with a strength of $1.1 - 70 \times 10^6$ CAR+ viable T cells/mL for each component.

-3. CONTENTS BY WEIGHT, BY VOLUME OR BY UNIT, AND DOSE OF THE MEDICINAL PRODUCT vial" is infused.
+3. CONTENTS BY WEIGHT, BY VOLUME OR BY UNIT

 1-4 vials CAR+ viable T cells